[Moderate revision–posted 2/14/22 (replaces 5/9/18 edition)]

 b.
 Parking and Toll Expenses

-Parking and toll expenses are allowed when travelling in a personally owned, leased, or a rented vehicle.
+Parking and toll expenses are allowed when traveling in a personally owned, leased, or rented vehicle.
 Receipts are required for individual parking and toll expenses that exceed $100.00.
 (Note: Some sponsored projects require receipts for all charges.
 It is the department's responsibility to understand award terms and conditions.)

 c.
 Rental Vehicle

 Reimbursement for contract rented vehicles is allowed for sub-compact, compact, intermediate, standard, or full size.
 Vans and SUVs may be rented if for use by three or more people or if needed to transport business materials and if documented on the voucher in the comments section.
+A list of passenger names and affiliation with TTU is required, as well as details for the use of the transported materials/equipment.
 Premium, luxury, and convertible vehicles will require the Travel Exception Form.
 The form must be submitted with the travel voucher using institutional funds and include sufficient documentation and the requisite approvals.

 (3) Allowable expenses